lieb/postdove/doc/access_reference.md

 Structuring `postfix` access rules/constraints separate from the users they apply to is useful because on the `postfix` side the filtering rules and their ordering sometimes need to change.
 A labeled class can simply be modified without having to make a change to all of the user accounts that use it.
-On the `dovecot` side, users can easily be added to a rule class without messing with `postfix` internals.
+On the `postdove` side, users can easily be added to a rule class without messing with `postfix` internals.
 For example, there could be a case where a class must be made more restrictive but only for some users.
 A new class could be created that includes the original class and adds some more filters.
 A new access rule can then be added in `postdove`.
 Each of the users that needs the new rule could then be edited to use the new rule.
-If the new rule gets further enhancements, nothing further needs to be done on the `dovecot` side for those users.
+If the new rule gets further enhancements, nothing further needs to be done on the `postdove` side for those users.

 Access rules are applied to either addresses or domains.
 Results are returned to `postfix` in the following order:

 1. If a rule is associated with `user@domain`, that rule is returned as the result.
 2. If there is no rule associated with `user@domain` but there is one associated with `domain`, that rule is returned.